justinmeiners/justinmeiners.github.io/boring-benefits-of-lisp/README.md

 Lisp just happens to be one of them, and it's a design that I enjoy using and learning about.

+**Update: 4/30/31**: I recommend the article ["Tips for stable and portable software"][7] which  discusses principles of stability, not only at the language level, but in the whole stack.
+It shows practical examples of things to look for in programming languages and Unix environments.

 [0]: http://www.paulgraham.com/avg.html
 [1]: http://gigamonkeys.com/book/macros-defining-your-own.html
 [2]: https://en.wikipedia.org/wiki/Homoiconicity